civol/HDLRuby/README.md

 end
 ```

-In the example above, the order of the transmission statements is of no consequence.
-This is not the case for the following example, which implements the same register using a sequential block.
-In this second example, putting the statement `reg[0] <= din` in the last place would have led to an invalid functionality for a shift register.
+In the example above, the order of assignment statements does not matter.
+However, this is not the case in the following example, which implements the same register using a `seq` block.

+In this second example, placing the statement `reg[0] <= din` last would result in incorrect shift register behavior:

 ```ruby
 system :shift16 do